In this article

 EHB benchmark plans are chosen and modified by each state.
 Most states’ requirements have not been updated since the 2017 plan year,7 when the benchmark plan was based on coverage that was sold in 2014 – before most of the modern weight-loss medications were approved for use.8

-A 2022 Urban Institute analysis indicated that only North Carolina and New Mexico included coverage of weight-loss medications in the EHB benchmark plan.9 New Mexico’s coverage is new as of the 2022 plan year, and the updated plan includes coverage of weight-loss medications as part of “medically necessary treatment of morbid obesity and obesity.”10
+A 2022 Urban Institute analysis indicated that only North Carolina and New Mexico included coverage of weight-loss medications in the EHB benchmark plan.9 New Mexico’s coverage is new as of the 2022 plan year, and the updated plan includes coverage of weight-loss medications as part of “medically necessary treatment of morbid obesity and obesity.”10 North Dakota’s EHB benchmark plan will include coverage for weight-loss drugs, including GLP-1s for the treatment of morbid obesity, starting in 2025.11

-It should be noted that North Carolina’s EHB benchmark plan excludes “drugs indicated for the short-term treatment of clinical obesity.11 However, the Urban Institute researchers included North Carolina as a state where the EHB benchmark plan covers pharmacology for weight loss because some anti-obesity medications (e.g. phentermine) can be prescribed for long-term.use 12 And since the North Carolina EHB benchmark plan doesn’t explicitly exclude all drugs used for weight loss, the Urban Institute analysis included it as an EHB benchmark plan that can provide coverage of some weight-loss medications.
+It should be noted that North Carolina’s EHB benchmark plan excludes “drugs indicated for the short-term treatment of clinical obesity.12 However, the Urban Institute researchers included North Carolina as a state where the EHB benchmark plan covers pharmacology for weight loss because some anti-obesity medications (e.g. phentermine) can be prescribed for long-term.use 13 And since the North Carolina EHB benchmark plan doesn’t explicitly exclude all drugs used for weight loss, the Urban Institute analysis included it as an EHB benchmark plan that can provide coverage of some weight-loss medications.

 However, according to HealthCare.gov’s plan comparison tool, there are no Marketplace plans in North Carolina that cover Wegovy, Saxenda, or Zepbound (the three GLP-1s approved for weight-loss).
 There are, however, Marketplace plans that cover phentermine.

-The final rule published in April 2024 by HHS and the Department of the Treasury included changes designed to make it easier and less costly for states to update their EHB benchmark plans, including the addition of new benefits.13 The agencies pointed out14 that “commenters also noted that enabling States to more easily and, perhaps, therefore, more frequently, update their EHB-benchmark plans could result in expanded coverage for, among other things, maternity care, substance use disorder care, obesity care, and chronic disease management.”
+The final rule published in April 2024 by HHS and the Department of the Treasury included changes designed to make it easier and less costly for states to update their EHB benchmark plans, including the addition of new benefits.14 The agencies pointed out15 that “commenters also noted that enabling States to more easily and, perhaps, therefore, more frequently, update their EHB-benchmark plans could result in expanded coverage for, among other things, maternity care, substance use disorder care, obesity care, and chronic disease management.”

 So while most current EHB benchmark plans do not include coverage for anti-obesity medications, that could certainly change in the coming years.

 It should also be noted that health plans are always free to offer coverage that goes above and beyond the EHB benchmark plan.
-A 2017 analysis found Silver-level Marketplace plans in nine states that included at least some coverage of pharmacotherapy for obesity.15 So consumers should always check with their plan to see what medications are covered, and carefully consider their coverage options during the annual open enrollment period.
+A 2017 analysis found Silver-level Marketplace plans in nine states that included at least some coverage of pharmacotherapy for obesity.18 So consumers should always check with their plan to see what medications are covered, and carefully consider their coverage options during the annual open enrollment period.

 Do employer-sponsored health plans cover weight-loss drugs?